lino-framework/welfare/docs/tested/courses.rst

 but mistakenly specifying "person.first_name" instead of "person__first_name" did not raise an error.
 Now it does:

->>> ses.show(courses.PendingCourseRequests, limit=5,
+>>> ses.show(courses.PendingCourseRequests,
 ...      column_names="person.first_name content urgent address")
 Traceback (most recent call last):
   ...
-KeyError: u"Unknown element 'person.first_name' (None) referred in layout <ColumnsLayout on courses.PendingCourseRequests>."
+Exception: ColumnsLayout on courses.PendingCourseRequests has no data element 'person.first_name'

 And then the following example failed because Lino simply wasn't yet able to render RemoteFields as rst.